cardboard-iguana/cardboard-iguana.com/log/2022-02-27-itprotv-comptia-security-plus.md

 Example: Time-of-check to time-of-use (TOCTOU).

 Null pointer errors (when an application dereferences a pointer that it later expects to be valid) *can* be caused by race conditions.
-Race conditions can also by exploited in some cases for privilege escalation (for example, CVE2021-3560).
+Race conditions can also by exploited in some cases for privilege escalation (for example, CVE 2021-3560).

 * [Exploiting Polkit](../notes/exploiting-polkit.md)